BANISH NOISE FROM YOUR STUDIO

 Then plug all of your devices into the strips, not other wall outlets.
 This has the following advantages:

-with the noises associated with having different grounds (caused by multiple cable runs back to the breaker box).
+from being plagued with the noises associated with having different grounds (caused by multiple cable runs back to the

 - Never lift the safety equipment ground on the power supply for any device.